Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 The Other Side Artisan Collective

-Across the road from the Market, you will find this great store featuring handmade island goods crafted by local island artisans.
+Across the road from the Market, you will find this great store, which features handmade island goods crafted by local artisans.

 Demxx

-Just down the road from the Market (towards Parksville), you will find this unique store full of deconstruction supplies, reclaimed lumber and building supplies, home decor, antique home furnishings, garden decor, and much more.
+Just down the road (towards Parksville), you will find this unique store full of deconstruction supplies, reclaimed lumber and building supplies, home decor, antique home furnishings, garden decor, and much more.
+Demxx has two locations in the area; the closest one to Coombs offers unique building materials and a small store with home decor.
+The second location, further along Highway 4A and closer to Parksville, is a huge store full of beautiful furniture and home decor.

 Billy Gruff Creamery